msc-creative-computing/p-comp-jasper-zheng/README.md

  * Similarly, the **red button** indicates a negative stimulus.
 Once pressed, the agent feels upset and has to deal with it; therefore, **it moves slower**.
 Again, the stimulus is memorised by the agent's cognition.
  * ![03](https://github.com/msc-creative-computing/p-comp-week-1-labs-jasper-zheng/blob/main/src/03-min.gif?raw=true)

 During this simplistic mechanism, the agent's cognition grows.
+However...

 ### Eternal Characteristic